limestone-finance/limestone-api/README.md

 ----------------------------------------------

 ### Get prices from Arweave
-By default Limestone API fetches data from limestone cache layer.
+By default, Limestone API fetches data from the Limestone cache layer.
 It works way faster than fetching directly from Arweave Blockchain.
 Even so, thanks to signature verification prices data is still trusted and secure.

-We strongly recommend to use the default fetching mechanism.
-But if you want to fetch data directly from Arweave you can do it by initialising a new LimestoneAPI client and setting `useCache` option to `false`.
+We strongly recommend using the default fetching mechanism.
+But if you want to fetch data directly from Arweave you can do it by initialising a new `LimestoneApi` client and setting `useCache` option to `false`.

 ```js
 const LimestoneApi = require("limestone-api/lib/limestone-api");